Khatchi/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that deletes my_first_directory from /tmp directory
+A script that changes the working directory to the previous one